dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 Before we launch the game and test the script, if you don't have NullCascade's [UI Expansion](https://www.nexusmods.com/morrowind/mods/46071) installed, I highly recommend you install it, as we will use it for our testing.

 Once you load into a save, open the console menu by hitting back quote or tilde `~` key.
-We want to give the player 5 fabric and level up to bushcrafting 20 to they meet the requirement to craft a bandage.
+We want to give the player 5 fabric and level up bushcrafting to 20 to meet the requirement to craft a bandage.

 Enter the following two lines in the lua console.
 You can tell you are typing to the lua console if you see the **lua** button.
 If yours says mwscript, click on it to switch the lua console.
+If you don't see any button, enable the console component of UI Expansion in Mod Config Menu.

 ```Lua
 tes3.addItem({ reference = tes3.player, item = "ashfall_fabric", count = 5 })
 include("OtherSkills.skillModule").getSkill("Bushcrafting"):levelUpSkill(10)
 ```

 Let's activate the fabric to open the crafting menu.
-You can see the Craftable Bandage is right here. **Craft**!
+You should be able to see our Craftable Bandage under the Other category. **Craft**!
 You have successfully crafted a Bandage!

 That's it for today!
 You've officially made your first MWSE mod!
 But both the tutorial and the mod are not yet finished.
 There is still a lot to learn and some features to add.
-So stay tune for the next video.
 Bye!

 ??? example "What your main.lua should look like"